 The oldest mosque in Kerman and probably in Iran.
-The great Malek mosque or Imam Mosque (recently) built in the Seljuk period, and some related extra monuments that added at the Tooranshah era located in Imam street Kerman city.
+The great Malek mosque or Imam Mosque (recently) was built in the Seljuk period, and some related extra monuments that were added at the Tooranshah era are located in Imam street Kerman city.
 This 4 porch mosque dates back to 1349, though there was extensive modernization during the Safavid, Zand, and Qajar periods.
 Instead of a minaret, there is a squat clock tower atop the main (eastern) entrance portal, where the beautifully detailed tiling includes Allah / Ali cryptograms elevated above the surrounding surface.

 The Seljuk period is one of the most golden, the most significant, and at the same time the most decisive periods of history.
 The Imam Mosque of Kerman is one of the valuable masterpieces of Seljuk architecture in brick.
 It is known as the first complete urban mosque and the center of the communities of Kerman.
 The valuable historical, cultural, and artistic parts of Malek mosque and also its artistic valuable bricks, tiles, and plasterwork are the best creditable sources of historical studying.